Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 An **ICS** (Industrial Control System) is a network managing embedded devices, used for electrical power stations, water suppliers, health services, manufacturing...
-ICS uses **Fieldbus**, a digital serial data communications used in OT networks to link PLCs.
+ICS uses **Fieldbus**, a digital serial data communications protocol used in OT networks to link PLCs.

 An **HMI** (Human-Machine Interface) is an input and output control on a PLC to allow a user to configure and monitor the system.